 - Vegetables that grow below ground (root vegetables, potatoes) – start off in cold water.

 The reason?
-Cooking aboveground vegetables simply entails softening their cell walls to make them more palatable and digestible.
-Because most green vegetables are small with thin cell walls, that process doesn’t take very long.
-So all you need to do is boil water, add the vegetables, and cook until they are just tender.
+Cooking aboveground vegetables simply requires softening the cell walls to make them more palatable and digestible.
+Because most green vegetables (and in this case, corn) have thin cell walls, that process doesn’t take very long.
+So all you need to do is boil water, add the vegetables, and cook briefly.

-Root vegetables, on the other hand, contain a great deal of starch, and that starch needs to be dissolved before most can be eaten.
+Root crops, on the other hand, usually contain a great deal of starch, and that starch needs to be dissolved before most can be eaten.